King of the Hill: Characters

 King of the Hill is set in the fictional small town of Arlen, Texas.
-The show centers on the Hill family, headed by the ever-responsible, calm, hard-working, loyal, disciplined, and honest propane and propane accessory salesman Hank Hill (voiced by Mike Judge).
-The punning title refers to Hank as the head of the family as well as metaphorically to the children's game King of the Hill.
-Hank is employed as the assistant manager at Strickland Propane, selling "propane and propane accessories", a frequent catchphrase.
-He often finds his traditional conservative values challenged by the changing world around him, though his common decency always sees him through.
+The show centers on the Hill family, headed by the ever-responsible, hard-working, honest, but emotionally stunted propane salesman Hank Hill (Mike Judge).
+The punning title refers to Hank as the head of the family, as well as metaphorically to the children's game king of the hill.
+He often finds his traditional conservative values challenged by the changing world around him, though his common decency usually sees him through.
 Hank typically serves as the de facto leader for his friends and family.

-His wife Peggy Hill (née Platter) (voiced by Kathy Najimy), a native of Montana, is a substitute Spanish teacher, though she has a poor grasp of the language.
-Peggy also finds employment and avocation as a freelance newspaper columnist for The Arlen Bystander as well as a Boggle champion, a notary public, a softball pitcher, and a real estate agent.
+His wife Peggy Hill, née Platter (Kathy Najimy), a native of Montana, begins the series as a substitute Spanish teacher, though she has a poor grasp of the language.
+She pursues numerous other careers throughout the show's run.
 She is confident, frequently to the point of lacking self-awareness.

-Hank and Peggy's only child, Bobby Hill (voiced by Pamela Adlon), is a student at Tom Landry Middle School.
-His characteristic lack of athleticism and interests in prop comedy and cooking are mystifying to his more conventional father but are encouraged by his mother.
+Hank and Peggy's only child is twelve year old Bobby Hill (Pamela Adlon), a student at Tom Landry Middle School.
+Much to the chagrin of his football-loving father, Bobby has little interest in athletics and instead aspires to become a "prop comic".

-Throughout the series, Peggy's naïve and emotional niece Luanne Platter (voiced by Brittany Murphy), the daughter of Peggy's scheming brother Hoyt (voiced by Johnny Knoxville) and his alcoholic ex-wife, Leanne (voiced by Adlon), lives with the Hill family.
-Hank originally encourages her to move out, but over time accepts her as a member of the household.
-Luanne attends beauty school and hosts a Christian-themed puppet show for a local cable access TV station.
-Luanne later engages in a relationship and later marries Elroy "Lucky" Kleinschmidt (voiced by Tom Petty), a snaggle-toothed layabout who lives on the settlements he has earned from a frivolous lawsuit.
+Throughout a good share of the series, Peggy's naïve and emotional niece Luanne Platter (Brittany Murphy), lives with the Hill family while her mother is in jail.
+Luanne attends beauty school and hosts a Christian-themed puppet show for a local cable-access TV station.
+She eventually finds employment and moves into a house on the same street as the Hill family, remaining very close to them.
+She engages in a relationship with and marries Elroy "Lucky" Kleinschmidt (Tom Petty), a snaggle-toothed lay about, who lives on the settlement he has earned from a frivolous lawsuit.